Jerry Maren: Personal life

 Maren was married to Elizabeth Barrington from 1975 until her death at age 69 on January 27, 2011.
 He lived in southern California.

 On February 29, 2016, it was reported that Maren had died of pancreatic cancer, but these reports were false.
 He posted a video on Instagram to say that he was alive and well, and according to friend Steve Cox, he didn't have cancer.

 When The Hollywood Reporter attempted to contact Maren for a story on little people in Hollywood in August 2016, Maren's caretakers informed the reporter that he was too frail to make further appearances or conduct interviews.

 Death

-Maren died at a nursing facility center in La Jolla, California on May 24, 2018, aged 98, from a combination of old age-related diseases including cachexia, heart failure and senile dementia.
+Maren died at a nursing facility center in La Jolla, California on May 24, 2018, at the age of 98, from a combination of old age-related diseases including cachexia, heart failure and senile dementia.
 He outlived all the major cast members as well as the original Tin Man Buddy Ebsen.
 Maren left no immediate survivors.
-He was the last surviving member of The Wizard of Ozs adult Munchkin cast, the only Munchkin alive when extra Shep Houghton died in 2016, as well as the last surviving actor to have co-starred in a film starring the Marx Brothers.